-Why and how we process data What data is processed Legal grounds on or around your device, depending in part on your device and account settings.
+Why and how we process data What data is processed Legal grounds for example, they can use that visit information to show you ads. apps that use our services.
+You can review and control activity data stored in your Google Account in My Activity. • Location information, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.
 Information from publicly accessible sources, such as information that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
-Information from our trusted partners, such as from directory services who provide us with business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
-To measure performance - We use data for analytics and measurement to The information processed will depend on how you use Google services and your settings but The legal grounds for processing this information will depend on how you use Google services and your understand how our services are used.
+Information from our trusted partners, such as

+Why and how we process data What data is processed Legal grounds from directory services who provide us with business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
+To measure performance - We use data for The information processed will The legal grounds for processing this

+- We use data for analytics and measurement to understand how our services are used.

-- We analyze data about your visits to our sites to do things like optimize product design. - We use data about the ads you interact with to help advertisers understand the performance of their ad campaigns. - We use data about which places users click most on Google Earth to understand which features are popular and to identify bugs. - Google Search measures the number of times a particular query has been made, and how users perceive the quality of their search results, to make Search more useful. - Google Translate could include the following:
+- We analyze data about your visits to our sites to do things like optimize product design. - We use data about the ads you interact with to help advertisers understand the performance of their ad campaigns. - We use data about which places users click most on Google Earth to understand which features are popular and to identify bugs.